-It is not yet understood how best to prevent prostate cancer.
+It is not yet clearly understood how best to prevent prostate cancer.
 Early detection may be the best strategy for reducing the chances of dying from this disease.
+Recent research indicates that a high intake of certain fruits and vegetables may decrease the risk of prostate cancer.